 Once the ice cream custard cools off, pour it into your ice cream churner and follow the manufactures instructions.

-We served this brewery style ice cream with pub snacks.
+We served this brewery-style ice cream with pub snacks.
 Try topping it with chocolate-covered pretzels and honey roasted peanuts for an amazing combination.
+Or have a scoop with a decadent chocolate cake.

-- These molten chocolate lava cakes are rich, decadent and irresistible.
-When you dive into these individual chocolate cakes, you will find the center is filled with an ooey, gooey fudge sauce.
+These molten chocolate lava cakes are rich, decadent and irresistible.
 Serve them with ice cream and you have all the components to an amazing chocolate brownie sundae.
+Try them with chocolate stout ice cream, chocolate marshmallow ice cream, strawberry basil ice cream, or vanilla lavender ice cream.

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.